xiangliu-rs/course/README.md

 # Remote Sensing for Plant Diversity Prediction (R)

-This three-day, hands-on course introduces ecologists and environmental data scientists to remote sensing workflows for predicting plant diversity using R. Participants will learn how to source, preprocess, and analyze satellite data, build predictive models, and communicate findings effectively.
+This hands-on course introduces students to remote sensing workflows for predicting plant diversity using R. Participants will learn how to source, preprocess, and analyze satellite data, build predictive models, and communicate findings effectively.
+As this is the last chapter (Topic of our Adcance remte sensing course (https://eol.pages.cms.hu-berlin.de/geo_advrs/syllabus.html))

 ## Audience
-- Ecologists, botanists, and conservation practitioners working with spatial biodiversity data
-- Data scientists interested in environmental applications
-- Graduate students seeking practical experience with R-based geospatial analysis
+- Bachelor students seeking practical experience with R-based geospatial analysis

 ## Prerequisites
 - Working knowledge of R (data wrangling, basic plotting)